mungewrath/meal-journal/backend/README.md

 ## Building and Deploying

+`./build-and-upload.sh` does all the steps needed for deploying:
-`./build-and-upload.sh -fs` - Packages the lambda into a zip file (later consumed by Terraform) In infrastructure dir: `terraform apply`
+- Packages the lambda into a zip file
+- Runs `terraform apply`, updating AWS infrastructure
+- Deploys the latest lambda code